 To prevent news of "defeat" from reaching prospective settlers, DeSoto kept his people - officers, wounded, fit, slave and woman - from straying away, then led them northward from Mabila, away from the ships.
 He would isolate them beyond the Tennessee River that winter, then march them farther north at springtime.
 The ships would be headed back to Cuba by then.
 They would return the following winter, as DeSoto had instructed them to do in such an event, when he could give them news of a more successful conquest.

-Intelligence of Mabila, with its open pastures and friendly women, near a deep river with a protected anchorage close to an excellent port on the Gulf of Mexico, would influence another Spanish Conquistador, Tristan de Luna, to settle there two decades later.
+Intelligence of Mabila, with its open pastures and friendly women, near a deep river with a protected anchorage close to an excellent port on the Gulf of Mexico, would influence another Spanish Conquistador, Tristan de Luna, to attempt settlement there two decades later.
 DeSoto Expedition survivors guided him.